-401(k) Participant Mutual Fund Disclosure
+401(k) Mutual Fund Disclosure

-Updated June 17, 2025
+Updated December 23, 2025

 Mutual Fund Trading Behavior

 Mutual funds trade only once per day, after the market closes.
 A trade to buy or sell shares of a mutual fund is executed at the next available net asset value, which is calculated after the market closes, and may be different from the previous day's closing net asset value.
 This means that the price displayed in Betterment’s interface is based on the net asset value at the time the market closed the prior day, but that the mutual fund will trade at the net asset value at market close on the day the transaction is executed.
 Participants should be aware that any transactions that involve selling and buying mutual funds (including proactive rebalancing transactions involving the sale of an overweight mutual fund to purchase other underweight mutual fund holdings in your portfolio) may take extra business days to complete due to the way these trades must be executed.
-Unlike for ETF securities, where Betterment facilitates “substitutions” (i.e. sales and purchases of ETFs within a narrow time frame using anticipated cash proceeds before trade settlement), Betterment does not initiate purchases of mutual funds before the mutual fund sale transaction has settled and cash proceeds from the sale are available in your 401(k) account.
+Unlike for ETF securities, where Betterment facilitates “substitutions” (i.e. sales and purchases of ETFs within a narrow time frame using anticipated cash proceeds before trade settlement), Betterment does not initiate purchases of mutual funds before the mutual fund sale transaction has been initiated and the cash proceeds have been reported.
 Typically, deposits, withdrawals, and allocation changes for portfolios that incorporate mutual funds made in Betterment’s interface must be submitted before 2:00 PM ET on a business day to result in trades on that same day; actions taken in the interface after 2:00 PM ET typically will result in trades being placed on the following business day.
 These timelines are not guaranteed.
 Betterment may delay mutual fund purchase transactions to avoid violations of applicable laws or regulations, including rules pertaining to free riding.
 When withdrawing from portfolios incorporating mutual funds, the settled amount may vary from the requested amount due to price fluctuations between the time of the withdrawal request and the time to initiate the next leg of the trade.
 Additionally, mutual fund transactions are rounded to the nearest thousandth of a share, and there may be account adjustments following a cash flow into or out of a client’s account as a result of such rounding.

 Betterment does not support purchases of mutual funds with investment minimum thresholds, shareholder-type fees (such as sales loads and redemption fees), and distribution-type fees (such as 12b-1 fees) in the ordinary course of business.
 In certain cases, Betterment can hold these types of mutual funds when transferred into a Betterment account via an ACATS transfer.
 Please see our ACATS disclosures for more information.